bytecodealliance/wasmtime/README.rst

 Fast sandbox verification
     Cretonne's input language has a safe subset for sandboxed code.
-No advanced analysis is required to verify memory safety as long as only the safe instructions are used.
-The safe instruction set is expressive enough to implement WebAssembly.
+No advanced analysis is required to verify memory safety as long as only the safe subset is used.
+The safe subset is expressive enough to implement WebAssembly.
 Scalable performance
     Cretonne can be configured to generate code as quickly as possible, or it can generate very good code at the cost of slower compile times.